cakephp/chronos/docs/en/index.rst

     // Outputs '2015-12-20'
     echo $today;

-Although ``Date`` uses a fixed time zone internally, you can specify which time zone to use for current time such as ``now()`` or ``today()``::
+Although ``ChronosDate`` uses a fixed time zone internally, you can specify which time zone to use for current time such as ``now()`` or ``today()``::

     use Cake\Chronos\ChronosDate:

     // Takes the current date from Asia/Tokyo time zone
     $today = ChronosDate::today('Asia/Tokyo');

-The API of ``ChronosDate`` is mostly the same as ``Chronos`` with exceptions for modifying with expressions or mutating time attributes.
-While the interfaces are generally consistent, there isn't a common interface between ``ChronosDate`` and ``Chronos`` as combining date and datetime objects is not type-safe.

 Modifier Methods
 ----------------